Medacorp/Luigi-s-Mansion/Documentation/Save data.md

             value:X, //The highest score obtained.
             lowest_value:X, //The lowest score obtained.
-            speed:X, //The fastest time this mansion was cleared in. health:X //The best instance of lowest health of any player.
+            speed:X, //The fastest time this mansion was cleared in. health:X, //The best instance of lowest health of any player. area:[ //3DS REMAKE EXCLUSIVE: area high scores.
+                { //An area
+                    only:X, //Treasure aquired high score for only within this area total:X //Treasure aquired high score for up until this area }
+            ]
         }
     ]
 }